reorg/pg_repack/doc/pg_repack_jp.rst

   Options:
     -a, --all                 repack all databases
     -t, --table=TABLE         repack specific table only
-    -c, --schema=SCHEMA       repack tables in specific schema only -s, --tablespace=TBLSPC   move repacked tables to a new tablespace -S, --moveidx             move repacked indexes to *TBLSPC* too
+    -I, --parent-table=TABLE  repack specific parent table and its inheritors -c, --schema=SCHEMA       repack tables in specific schema only -s, --tablespace=TBLSPC   move repacked tables to a new tablespace -S, --moveidx             move repacked indexes to *TBLSPC* too